NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Instrument Design and Operations

 The Current Driver Assembly (CDA) contains independently-controllable low noise current drivers for the six magnetic field coils inside the science module and the three atom chip trap current traces, as well as additional current drivers for the Rb and K dispensers in the Science Module.
 Two of the three atom chip drivers are switchable across three different atom chip traces and can provide either unidirectional or bidirectional current (depending on the switch selection) to generate multiple magnetic trap configurations.
 The third current driver can be directed across a ``fast Feshbach'' current loop to generate a bias field up to 90~G in the Science Module.
 This bias field is employed to access magnetic Feshbach resonances in mixtures of Rb and K atoms, where the sign and strength of interactions between atomic species can be precisely tuned by varying an external magnetic field.

-The Laser Frequency Lock Assembly (LFLA) contains the laser control electronics for the six narrow-linewidth lasers as well as the ultra-high frequency (UHF) and microwave frequency sources for driving atomic transitions in Rb or K\@.
+The Laser Frequency Lock Assembly (LFLA) contains the laser control electronics for the six narrow-linewidth lasers as well as the ultra\-high frequency (UHF) and microwave frequency sources for driving atomic transitions in Rb or K\@.
 The laser control electronics include all the laser drivers, frequency stabilization electronics and reference synthesizers for the offset-locked lasers, and are housed as six individually removable electronic ``slices'' within the LFLA chassis.

-Frequency sources for evaporative cooling of atoms include an 80-MHz arbitrary waveform generator (AWG) housed within the PXI chassis, as well as three RF/UHF direct digital synthesizers (DDS) on LFLA Slices 7 and 8 along with a phase-locked 7.3~GHz dielectric resonant oscillator (DRO) on Slice 7 that is mixed with a 1~GHz DDS to generate the microwave frequencies for evaporative cooling.
-LFLA Slice 9 contains the RF amplifiers to generate high-power RF from the AWG output to drive either the RF loop antenna within the Science Module for evaporative cooling of Rb or the AOM used to generate the optical Bragg diffraction pulses for atom interferometry.
+Frequency sources for evaporative cooling of atoms include an 80-MHz arbitrary waveform generator (AWG) housed within the PXI chassis, as well as three RF/UHF direct digital synthesizers (DDS) on LFLA Slices 7 and 8.
+Slice 7 also contains a phase-locked 7.3~GHz dielectric resonant oscillator (DRO) that is mixed with a 1~GHz DDS to generate microwave frequencies for evaporative cooling.
+LFLA Slice 9 contains the high-power RF amplifiers used with the AWG to drive either the RF loop antenna within the Science Module for evaporative cooling of Rb or the AOM to generate the optical Bragg diffraction pulses for atom interferometry.
 An RF relay on Slice 9 directs the amplified signal to either subsystem.